8oito-bits/CrowArmor/documentation/scripts/qemu/README.md

 # crowamor: Qemu Tools

-Utilities used for developing the Telekinesis driver.
+Utilities used for developing the crowarmor driver.

 * [qemu-system-x86.run](#qemu-system-x86run)

 ## qemu-system-x86.run

 This script is used to launch an instance using qemu_system_x86_64.
 It is important to note that to run the script, you need to have qemu-system installed.
-Additionally, you need to compile both the dependency and Telekinesis and Modules using the [Makefile](../../../Makefile).
+Additionally, you need to compile both the dependency and crowarmor and Modules using the [Makefile](../../../Makefile).

 Otherwise, you may encounter issues running the script.